Best Travel Tips for Las Vegas

-For those of you who have larger families and may require additional sleeping arrangements, three Las Vegas hotels currently feature rooms with bunk beds – Flamingo, Grand Downtown, and The Linq.
+For those of you who have larger families and may require additional sleeping arrangements, two Las Vegas hotels currently feature rooms with bunk beds – Flamingo, and The Linq.

 #22 Feeling Run Down?

-If you were out all night late partying, or just need a boost to get going – Reviv yourself at 3 Las Vegas locations; Palazzo/Venetian (Grand Canal Shoppes), Cosmopolitan (Boulevard Tower Level 2), MGM Grand (The Underground).
+If you’re feeling run-down, or just need a boost to get going – Reviv yourself at 3 Las Vegas locations; Palazzo/Venetian (Grand Canal Shoppes), Cosmopolitan (Boulevard Tower Level 2), MGM Grand (The Underground).

 More details on Las Vegas Traveling Tips!